 Barbara is originally from Kansas and came to Oregon by way of Nevada.
 She holds degrees in Education, Law Enforcement, and Public Administration.

-Lana Elmore is a Member-at-Large of Central Coast Humane Society.
+Lana Elmore is an Executive Board Member-at-Large.
 She is willing to work long and hard for the animals.
 If you see our dog costume, it can be Lana who is inside – hot weather and all.
 Her and enthusiasm rival that of her husband.
 It’s hard to keep up with them!
 Lana sends all the thank you cards to those of you who donate generously – big or small.
 (I think secretly Lana likes to use her “kitty paw” stamp!)
 Is it any wonder she can send up to 20 notes a day?
 Lana is in charge of fundraising in north county.
 It is she and her husband Don that are the main forces behind our annual Spay-ghetti / No Balls dinner, in honor of Kip Ward.
 All proceeds go to the Beach Bark fund to help animals.
 The fund was started by Kip Ward and Kandi Hansen and is administered by CCHS.

-Heather Lee-Lindsley is a Member-at-Large of the Central Coast Humane Society.
+Heather Lee-Lindsley is an Executive Board Member-at-Large.
 She has always been passionate about rescuing animals.
-Spaying and neutering is so important and she is trying to spread the word.
-Less unwanted litters means less animals in shelters or worse, being homeless.
-Heather not only works with CCHS in Lincoln County, but also Puplandia in Portland.
-She is excellent at finding low cost vet clinics and solutions to helping animals.
-She is our facebook administrator.
+Spaying and neutering are so important and she is trying to spread the word.
+Less unwanted litters mean fewer animals in shelters or worse, being homeless.
+Heather not only works with CCHS in Lincoln County but also Puplandia in Portland.
+She is excellent at finding low-cost vet clinics and solutions to helping animals.
+She is our Facebook administrator.
 Contact her through Messenger.